nightstatic/sawtooth/README.md

 pip install sounddevice
 ```

-Also you can run `jupyter notebook` in the directory of this repo to access the notebook in this repo and run it yourself.
+Also you can run `jupyter notebook` in the directory of this repo to access the notebook in this repo.

 ## Usage